2dot71mily/causing_gendering_pronouns_two/readme.md

 # Check out the results

-This this WIP Hugging Face Space, [causing_gender_pronouns_two](https://huggingface.co/spaces/emilylearning/causing_gender_pronouns_two) to experiment with the outcomes of the models trained here.
+Check out this WIP Hugging Face Space, [causing_gender_pronouns_two](https://huggingface.co/spaces/emilylearning/causing_gender_pronouns_two) to experiment with the outcomes of the models trained here.

 Or check out this older and less expressive Hugging Face Space [causing_gender_pronouns](https://huggingface.co/spaces/emilylearning/causing_gender_pronouns) for more documentation details.